Welcome to Year 3

 Wasp and Earwig are our Year 3 classes at the Isle of Ely Primary School.
 From this page you will be able to read about our curriculum each half term and all the work we get up to in and out of the classroom.

-Children have PE on Monday and Tuesday.
+Children have PE on Friday and go swimming on Monday (wasps) and Wednesday (earwigs).
 They will need to arrive in their P.E. kits on these days.

 We will also be updating our website with pictures, work and more!